fleguet/Velib-Data_Project/README.md

 The separated raw data file are in "Extracts folder"

-The concatenated raw data is saved in "all_data.csv"
+The concatenated raw data is saved in "allData.csv"